cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 ### Positive Consequences

 * Complete control over the user interface and user journey.
-* SEPA can resuse & build upon shared web patterns & components.
+* SEPA can reuse & build upon shared web patterns & components.

 ### Negative Consequences

-* Additional overhead required for maintenace, testing and deployment.
+* Additional overhead required for maintenance, testing and deployment.

 ## Pros and Cons of the Options